Last Updated on April 3, 2023 by Matt

 Water resistance and IP rating

-While there are some brake cables sticking out of the scooter, they are well-protected for the most part and don’t pose a significant risk for water damage.
+Although there are brake cables protruding from the scooter, they are generally well-protected and pose minimal risk of water damage.

 Weight limit

-The weight limit of the Hiboy S2 Pro is 260 lbs / 118 kg, and has a nice healthy advantage over the average budget models which often have just 220 lbs / 100 kg.
+The Hiboy S2 Pro boasts a weight limit of 260 lbs / 118 kg, providing a substantial advantage over many budget models with a standard limit of 220 lbs / 100 kg.

 Dimensions, weight, and portability